Tilly Lucas-Rodd

 Matilda Lucas-Rodd (born 18 April 1996) is an Australian rules footballer playing for the Hawthorn Football Club in the AFL Women's (AFLW).
-She previously played for the Carlton Football Club from 2017 to 2019 and the St Kilda Football Club from 2020 to 2022.
-She was the inaugural Hawthorn best and fairest winner, and has served as Hawthorn captain since season seven.
+They previously played for the Carlton Football Club from 2017 to 2019 and the St Kilda Football Club from 2020 to 2022 (S6).
+They were the inaugural Hawthorn best and fairest winner, and they have served as Hawthorn captain since 2022 season 7.

+Career

-AFL Women's career
+Early career

+Lucas-Rodd played for East Malvern in the inaugural Yarra Junior Football League (YJFL) Youth Girls season in 2011, finishing third in the best-and-fairest at the end of the year.

+AFLW

 Carlton (2017–2019)

-Lucas-Rodd was drafted by Carlton with the 99th overall selection in the 2016 AFL Women's draft, making her debut in Round 1, 2017, in the league's inaugural match at Ikon Park against Collingwood.
-In round 5 she earned a nomination for the 2017 AFLW Rising Star award following her match against Fremantle.
+Lucas-Rodd was drafted by Carlton with the 99th overall selection in the 2016 AFL Women's draft, making their debut in Round 1, 2017, in the league's inaugural match at Ikon Park against Collingwood.
+In round 5 they earned a nomination for the 2017 AFLW Rising Star award following their match against Fremantle.
 Lucas-Rodd finished 2017 having played in all seven of Carlton's matches that season.
 In April 2019, Lucas-Rodd was delisted by Carlton.

-St Kilda (2020–2022)
+St Kilda (2020–2022 (S6))

-Lucas-Rodd was recruited by St Kilda as a delisted free agent and helped lead their maiden season in the VFLW, finishing 2nd on the ladder and making the preliminary final before succumbing to eventual premiers Collingwood.
-Her season was capped off by winning the club's best and fairest award, as well as receiving a place in the VFLW Team of the Year.
-It was revealed Lucas-Rodd had signed on with the Saints for two more years on 30 June 2021, tying her to the club until the end of the 2022/2023 season.
+Lucas-Rodd was recruited by St Kilda as a delisted free agent and helped lead the Southern Saints' maiden season in the VFLW, finishing second on the ladder and making the preliminary final before succumbing to eventual premiers Collingwood.
+Their season was capped off by winning the club's best and fairest award, as well as receiving a place in the VFLW Team of the Year.
+It was revealed Lucas-Rodd had signed on with the Saints for two more years on 30 June 2021, tying them to the club until the end of 2022 season 7.

+Personal life

+On 10 May 2023, Lucas-Rodd came out as non-binary and stated that they use they/them pronouns.
+Over the 2025 AFLW off-season, they underwent gender affirming top surgery.

 Statistics

-Updated to the end of S7 (2022).
+Updated to the end of finals week 1, 2025.